 1. What is High Altitude Sickness?

 Altitude sickness, also called mountain sickness, is a group of general symptoms that are brought on by climbing or walking to a higher and higher altitude (elevation) too quickly.
-It happens because the body doesn’t have enough time to adapt to the lower air pressure and lower oxygen level in the air at high altitudes.
+It happens because the body doesn’t have enough time to adapt to the lower air pressure and lower oxygen levels in the air at high altitudes.

 2. What is the symptom of High-Altitude Sickness?